AutoResearch/autora/docs/contribute/module.md

 example-theorist = ["autora-theorist-example==1.0.0"]
 ```

+!!! success
-> ✅ Ensure you include the version number.
+    Ensure you include the version number.

 Add the example-theorist to be part of the all-theorists dependency:
 ```toml